Listing entries assigned to a specific user

 • And a paragraph field for the task description.

-To dynamically populate the drop-down field with the WordPress Users of the website, we'll use a Gravity Wiz' Perk called Populate Anything
+To dynamically populate the drop-down field with the WordPress Users of the website, we'll use our free Gravity Forms Dynamic Lookup add-on.

 Now, save your form, click on Preview, and assign some test entries to all your WordPress Users.